Zaneham/Conway/ROADMAP.md

 ---

-*Last updated after Phase 3 completion.
-Block caching is in, branches work both ways, and we're ready for Phase 4.*
+*Last updated after Phase 4 completion.
+The translator now handles system calls, CSRs (sort of), and memory fences.
+Onwards to ELF loading, where we shall parse headers like a civilised person.*